Associate of Applied Science Degree

 - Incoming students may earn credit for prior learning for specific high school health or medical courses.

 - Prepare for jobs such as surgical technologist or surgical tech 1.

 - Upon program completion, graduates are eligible to take the national certification exam through the National Board of Surgical Technology and Surgical Assisting (NBSTSA).
-WCTC students recently earned a merit award from the NBSTSA for achieving a 100 percent pass rate on the certified surgical technologist examination (CST).
+In 2014 and 2015 WCTC students earned a merit award from the NBSTSA for achieving a 100 percent pass rate on the certified surgical technologist examination (CST).

-- Accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) on the recommendation of the Accreditation Review Committee for Surgical Technology.
+- The WCTC Surgical Technology Program is accredited by the Commission on Accreditation of Allied health Education Programs (CAAHEP www.caahep.org) upon the recommendation of the Accreditation Review committee for Surgical Technology.